Shedken/Shedken/README.md

 # 👋 Hi, I'm Shedken!

 ## 👀 About Me
-I am a Computer Science graduate from Delta State Polytechnic, currently working as a Data Analyst Intern at Quantum Analytics in Lagos.
+I am a Computer Science graduate from Delta State Polytechnic, currently working as a Data Analyst at Quantum Analytics in Lagos.
 My focus is on enhancing operational efficiency through data analysis and optimization.
 I have a proven track record of contributing to increased efficiency and proactive decision-making in my roles.

 ## 🌱 Currently Learning
 I am continually expanding my skills in data analysis, data visualization (Power BI), SQL querying, and more.
 Learning is a lifelong journey, and I am passionate about staying updated with the latest technologies in the field.